 \subsection{Conjugacy in the affine group $\mathrm{Aff}(n,\D)$}

-In the affine group $\mathrm{Aff}(n,\D)$, upto conjugacy, we can consider every element in a more simpler form.
-That is demonstrated by the next lemma.
-Recall that an element $U \in \mathrm{GL}(n,\D)$ is called unipotent if $U$ has only $1$ as an eigenvalue.
-In our convention, we shall include identity as the only unipotent element, which is also semi-simple.
+In the affine group $\mathrm{Aff}(n,\D)$, up to conjugacy, we can consider every element in a more simpler form, which is demonstrated in the next lemma.
+Recall that a unipotent element $U \in \mathrm{GL}(n,\D)$ has only $1$ as an eigenvalue.